-8.27 Within the District there are many historic and current land uses that have impacted or have the potential to impact the quality of the land and result in land contamination or land stability concerns.
+- 8.28 Within the District there are many historic and current land uses that have impacted or have the potential to impact the quality of the land and result in land contamination or land stability concerns. - 8.29 It is important to identify potential contamination and ground stability problems at an early stage, since remediation of land contamination or instability can incur significant costs.
+It is strongly recommended that pre-application advice is sought from the Council's Environmental Health Department regarding potential contamination/stability issues. - 8.30 The Coal Authority has defined high risk areas, where the legacy of past coalmining activity poses a potential risk to land stability and new development.
+Most planning applications for non-householder development within high risk areas will need to be accompanied by a Coal

-- 8.28 It is important to identify potential contamination and ground stability problems at an early stage, since remediation of land contamination or instability can incur significant costs.
-It is strongly recommended that pre-application advice is sought from the Council's Environmental Health Department regarding potential contamination/stability issues. - 8.29 The requirement for a development to be sustainable and viable also extends to the remediation technology to be applied.
+- Mining Risk Assessment, prepared by a competent person.
+Further information on these requirements can be found at: www.gov.uk/government/ organisations/the-coal-authority - 8.31 The requirement for a development to be sustainable and viable also extends to the remediation technology to be applied.
 For some developments, the technology required may impact on the design of the proposed development.
-If potential land contamination/stability issues are not identified and an assessment of the risks not undertaken this may result in refusal of permission.

-The Council must be satisfied that:
+If potential land contamination/ stability issues are not identified and an assessment of the risks not undertaken this may result in refusal of permission. - 8.32 The Council must be satisfied that: - where there is information available which suggests the possibility of contamination or land instability or of unacceptable risk, these concerns have been addressed within the supporting information submitted with any application;

-- where there is information available which suggests the possibility of contamination or land instability or of unacceptable risk, these concerns have been addressed within the supporting information submitted with any application; - any unacceptable risks identified can be adequately dealt with in order that the completed development is suitable for its intended use and no unacceptable risks remain either to human health or the wider environment; and - any steps needed to deal with unacceptable risks are either already in place or can be secured through suitable planning conditions or obligations. - 8.30 The assessment of potentially contaminated sites should be carried out through a phased process.
+- any unacceptable risks identified can be Hazardous Substances adequately dealt with in order that the completed development is suitable for its intended use and no unacceptable risks remain either to human health or the wider environment; and - any steps needed to deal with unacceptable risks are either already in place or can be secured through suitable planning conditions or obligations. - 8.33 The assessment of potentially contaminated sites should be carried out through a phased process.
 Ongoing dialogue with the City Council at each phase is recommended to ensure that the work undertaken is sufficient and necessary.
 Where development is proposed on a site known to be contaminated or has the potential to be contaminated as a result of industrial activity (e.g. gasworks, petrol stations, filled ground, steelworks, railway land) a preliminary risk assessment will be required.